thesolelane/solturio/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Use Case**
-Please describe how this feature would benefit you or other Centurio users:
+Please describe how this feature would benefit you or other Solturio users:
 - Who would use this feature?
 - How often would it be used?
 - What problem does it solve?